 Continue what you’re doing for MLM Sustained Success

-The biggest mistake many network marketers make is abandoning their current strategies that are working and producing profits in the vein hope of chasing down or finding another strategy that may bring even bigger profits.
-While it can be difficult to refrain from following this “the grass must be greener on the other side” philosophy, you must keep in mind that many people would be envious of the position, power and team you have now, so why throw it away by chasing the management side of things?
+The biggest mistake many network marketers make is abandoning their current strategies that are working and producing profits in the vain hope of chasing down or finding another strategy that may bring even bigger profits.
+While it can be difficult to refrain from following this “the grass must be greener on the other side” philosophy, you must keep in mind that many people would be envious of the position, power, and team you have now, so why throw it away by chasing the management side of things?

 Many people feel they can open new doors and opportunities, and ultimately increase their profits by entering management mode.
-Unfortunately most are in for a cruel surprise as they found out being an MLM manager is not as glamorous and spectacular as it’s often made out to be.
+Unfortunately, most are in for a cruel surprise as they found out being an MLM manager is not as glamorous and spectacular as it’s often made out to be.
 Becoming a manager for any type of MLM company involves a lot of work and dedication.
 You are responsible for training new team members, proving them personal mentoring sessions, writing up scripts that people can use in their sales calls, and so much more.
 All of this additional work can put a strain on even the most determined and dedicated network marketers.

 Lack of MLM Recruiting